-CCGS students benefit from our unique, deep, community-wide international programs with schools and communities in China, Japan, USA, Canada, Wales, Ireland, Germany and Cambodia.
+CCGS students benefit from our unique, deep, community-wide international programs with schools and communities in China, Japan, USA, Canada, Cambodia, Wales, Ireland and Germany.
 There are a wide range of opportunities to travel and host, building lifelong friendships.

 Unique Reciprocal Exchange Program